catamphetamine/libphonenumber-js/README.md

 This library comes prepackaged with three flavors of [metadata](#metadata):

 * `metadata.full.json` — contains everything, including all regular expressions for precise phone number validation and getting phone number type, but is about `140 kilobytes` in size.
-* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type, is about `75 kilobytes` in size.
+* `metadata.min.json` — (default) the minimal one, doesn't contain regular expressions for precise phone number validation and getting phone number type for most countries, is about `75 kilobytes` in size.
 * `metadata.mobile.json` — is the "full" metadata which _only_ supports mobile numbers, is about `105 kilobytes` in size.

 Sometimes, if only a specific set of countries is needed in a project, and a developer really wants to reduce the resulting bundle size, say, by 50 kilobytes (even when including all regular expressions for precise phone number validation and getting phone number type), then they can generate such custom metadata and pass it as the last argument to this library's "core" (used to be called "custom") functions.